 The CIO's role is emerging as one of the most dynamic executive roles, evolving to the demands of technology, digital ecosystems, business model innovation and customer expectations - with CEO reports now revealing they expect their Chief Information Officer to be a strategic business partner and revenue creator rather than cost centre manager.

-The number of CIOs reporting to their CEO has increased in recent editions of the CIO 100, with 56% reporting directly to the Chief Executive in the 2016 CIO 100.
+The number of CIOs reporting to their CEO has increased in recent editions of the CIO 100, with around half reporting directly to the Chief Executive according to the 2017 CIO 100.
 Recruitment firm Harvey Nash and analyst house Gartner have also reported similar trends in global studies of CIOs.

 CIO UK looks at the job description of a Chief Information Officer, salary and responsibilities of the role.
 [See also: Chief Data Officer salary and job description]

 Since CIO job descriptions vary across industry and size of organisations, salaries also reflect the different demands of the role.

 According to recruitment firm Harvey Nash, CIOs now earn an average salary of $169.456 (£131.480) in the UK and $185.647 (£144.047) worldwide.
 It was also reported that CIOs were being compensated more than those with an IT director, Chief Technology Officer or Chief Digital Officer title.

 While salaries varied from industry to industry, CIOs in banking, media and financial services received the highest average salaries, with those in education and local government at the other end of the scale.
 [See also: 2016 CIO salary benchmark by industry - Average salaries of UK CIOs by sector]

 According to the 2017 edition of the CIO 100, almost half of UK CIOs report directly to the CEO, while 53% are meeting with their Chief Executive at least every week.